Condominiums have always been a mix of pros and cons.

 Housing Market in Portland, OR and Vicinity

 In the era of COVID-19, the buying and selling of property is approaching the pre-pandemic tempo.
-While the supply of listed and available homes for sale is on the low side, sales prices have dropped very little: the average in May was $467,500.
-This is perhaps because incomes in Portland are in the ascendancy, showing no signs of leveling or declining.
-Unemployment is lower than the national average, while the median household income sits at $53,230.
-Realtors and investors believe the coronavirus may slow luxury condo sales but little else.
+The supply of listed and available homes for sale is on the low side, and sales prices have increased quite a bit over the past couple of years: the average in January 2022 was $558,008.

 How Does Condo Value Differ from a Stand-Alone Residence?